-HSC Course - 4 Modules Preliminary Course - 4 Modules Preliminary Course learning opportunities HSC Course learning opportunities focus on: how students may develop their practice focus on: the nature of practice in artmaking, art in artmaking, art criticism, and art history criticism and art history through different how students may develop their own investigations informed points of view in increasingly the role and function of artists, artworks, independent ways and use different the world and audiences in the artworld interpretive frameworks in their the different ways the visual arts may be investigations how students may learn about the interpreted and how students might develop their own informed points of view relationships between artists, artworks, how students may develop meaning and the world and audiences within the focus and interest in their work artworld and apply these to their own building understandings over time through investigations various investigations and working in how students may further develop meaning and focus in their work. different forms.
+Preliminary Course - 4 Modules HSC Course - 4 Modules Preliminary Course learning opportunities focus on: HSC Course learning opportunities focus on: • the nature of practice in artmaking, art criticism how students may develop their practice in and art history through different investigations artmaking, art criticism, and art history the role and function of artists, artworks, the how students may develop their own informed world and audiences in the artworld points of view in increasingly independent the different ways the visual arts may be ways and use different interpretive frameworks interpreted and how students might develop in their investigations their own informed points of view how students may learn about the relationships how students may develop meaning and focus between artists, artworks, the world and and interest in their work audiences within the artworld and apply these building understandings over time through to their own investigations various investigations and working in different how students may further develop meaning forms. and focus in their work.